rjray/notebook/writing/clojure-tsp.md

 I pulled out the [TSP solution I had originally written](clojure-tsp/tsp.clj) and began to examine it to remember what I had done.
-This implementation used a dynamic programming approach with a variation of the [Bellman-Ford algorithm](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm).
+This implementation used a dynamic programming approach with a format based on the [Bellman-Ford algorithm](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm).

 Remembering what I did that far back was it's own challenge, of course.
 There